Flag of Nenets Autonomous Okrug

-The flag of Nenets Autonomous Okrug, in the Russian Federation, is a white field charged with green stripe and a blue ornament strand (a Tyumen crown, seen also on the flag of Yamalo-Nenets Autonomous Okrug) near the bottom.
+The flag of the Nenets Autonomous Okrug, in the Russian Federation, is a white field charged with green stripe and a blue ornament strand (a Khor Lambey, seen also on the flag of Yamalo-Nenets Autonomous Okrug) near the bottom.
 A blue stripe separates the bottom most green stripe from the ornament.

 The flag was adopted as the winning design of a competition on 25 September 2003.
 The proportions are 2:3.

+The blue crown design on the flag is also seen on the flag of the Yamalo-Nenets Autonomous Okrug.